ovito-org/AlignMolecule/README.md

 The modifier calculates the root mean square deviation (RMSD) of atomic coordinates post-alignment relative to the reference frame.
 The RMSD for selected atoms is recorded in the `MoleculeAlign.RMSD` [global attribute](https://www.ovito.org/docs/current/reference/data_inspector/attributes.html).
 The RMSD for all atoms is available in the `MoleculeAlign.RMSD_all` attribute.

-Additionally, it provides an RMSD value for each atom and generates a data table showing RMSD values across frames, which populates as the trajectory is analyzed in OVITO Pro.
+Additionally, it provides an RMSD value for each atom.

 ## Parameters